ContractingWorks/ClientAPI/Doc/MasterData.md

 # Master data

 The main object Contracting.Works handles is the Workorder object.
-Workorder contains a number data that is collected from various resorces and colleced undet one hood.
+Workorder contains a number data that is collected from various resorces and colleced under one hood.
 Data allows to handle and complete the workorder: from start (initialisation and planning) to finish (invoice payment confirmation and analysis of aggregated workorders' data ).
 The main metada of the workorder such as:
  - ID